jacksonjude/USA-Election-Map/README.md

 Running a fork locally is simple since this code only uses the base HTML/CSS/JS stack (+ JQuery & chart.js, which are included locally).
 Just clone the repo and open index.html to run.

-Since the site loads svg files for the map, Chrome and Safari might not load them due to CORS restrictions.
+Since the site uses separate svg files for the map, Chrome and Safari might prevent them from loading over the file protocol due to CORS restrictions (see [more info](https://stackoverflow.com/a/8456586/) and [solution](https://stackoverflow.com/a/13262673/)).
 - Fixing this CORS issue on Safari is somewhat simple: go to Develop > Disable Cross-Origin Restrictions.
-- Chrome is a little more complicated: Run `"C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --disable-web-security --user-data-dir=~/chromeTemp` on Windows or `open -a "/Applications/Google Chrome.app/Contents/MacOS/Google Chrome" --args --disable-web-security --user-data-dir` on Mac in the command prompt / Terminal.
+- Chrome is a little more complicated:
+  - Mac:
+    ```
+    open -a "/Applications/Google Chrome.app/Contents/MacOS/Google Chrome" --allow-file-access-from-files
+    ```
+  - Windows:
+    ```
+    "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --allow-file-access-from-files
+    ```
-- Alternatively, Firefox can be used without issue since it does not enforce CORS restrictions in the same way.
+- Alternatively, Firefox can be used without issue since it does not enforce CORS restrictions over the file protocol in the same way.

-Another way to fix this CORS issue is to run a local http server.
-On Mac, it is as simple as entering the repo directory and running:
+Another way to address the CORS issue is to run a local http server.
+On Mac (via [Homebrew](https://brew.sh)):
 ```
 brew install http-server
 http-server
 ```
 Then open the address provided in the Terminal window (by default, it seems to be http://localhost:8080).

 ## TODO List
 - [ ] Past senate election results & 2022 senate projections